ElGonan/carssification_AI/README.md

 ## Modifications
 As stated on the notes, I improved my model and now looks like this:

+The preprocessing of the image is now as ResNet expects, using a library import called preprocess_input.
+Which basically inverts the RGB channels to BGR, and also modifies each channel to a specific normalization.

 - ResNet50 [3]
     - input_shape=(254, 254, 3)
     - include_top=False